 The Fusion and Minerva 3-in-1 hot water taps come with a standard 2 years warranty.
 The Athena, however, extends this by three years, offering a 5-year warranty for its tap, and 2 years for the boiler.
 While manufacturing issues are rare these days, faults can still spring up on taps from established brands - which is why a longer warranty can offer extra peace of mind.

 Today’s analysis has hopefully shed some light on the differences when it comes to boiling water taps.
 With more information at your fingertips, it should be easier to make an informed decision when it comes to buying.
 If the Athena tap stands out to you, find out more by heading to the dedicated Athena taps page.
+Watch the video below to learn how easy it is to install Athena at home:

 Designing a new kitchen - or renovating an existing one - can take you on a journey through all manner of technical specifications and complex costs.
 It can become confusing to keep on top of everything when there are so many variables out there, but getting the right fixtures and fittings can make or break your kitchen’s form and function.